allenhwkim/mce/README.md

 ## Design Principle

 The browser gives us an excellent tool for structuring web applications.
-It's called HTML. `@custom-element` makes maximum use of HTML.
+It's called HTML. `@custom-element` makes maximum use of HTML with nothing else.

-1. Small and fast(Less than 6KB gzipped).
+1. Small and fast(Less than 2KB gzipped).
 2. No depenancy on framework or library.
 Vanilla JS only.
-3. Simple Engineering(Element itself(not JS object) has properties and functions).
+3. Common-sense engineering(Element itself(not JS object) has properties and functions).
 4. Synchronous reaction to attribute and DOM changes.
 5. Easy color settings using a theme, a collection of `:root` variables.